 If you want to start selling online, you’ll have lots of different options on how to start.
-For those of you who want to start an eCommerce business from scratch, it might be interesting to start a business on amazon or on eBay.
+For those of you who want to start an eCommerce business from scratch, it might be interesting to start a business on Amazon or on eBay.

 Alternatively, you could set up your own online shop and try to close your first sales.
-With emphasis on try.

 If you choose this way, you will have to work years to get traffic, build trust and actually close your first sale.

-It's quite easier to start selling on marketplaces, because they already have all of this.
+It's quite easier to start selling on marketplaces, because they already have all of that.
 Trust me, setting up your own online shop will be ten times harder than starting on an online marketplace.